juanmaneo/OS-X-Generic-USB3/README.md

 A rewrite is ongoing, to cleanup code by only targeting Yosemite for now and Renesas chipset functionality used in the startech express card.

-An custom installer will also be added as described in Apple's documentation : https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KEXTConcept/KEXTConceptPackaging/packaging_tutorial.html
+A custom installer will also be added as described in Apple's documentation : https://developer.apple.com/library/mac/documentation/Darwin/Conceptual/KEXTConcept/KEXTConceptPackaging/packaging_tutorial.html

 ### How to Install (until an installer is provided) :